 The Economic Impact Analysis (PDF) for One Washington Place has now been completed.
 The report (PDF) includes two main sections: First the economic impacts of the construction phase of the project are estimated for Kane County.
 The second section estimates economic activity associated with the development.
 Expected spending patterns based on a projected profile of residential tenants is presented as well as economic activity associated with potential commercial tenants of the One Washington Place building.
 Here are some highlights:

-The temporary economic impacts of the construction phase will be significant.
-About 400 jobs will result from the project.
+- The temporary economic impacts of the construction phase will be significant.
+Total employment resulting from the project will be more than 400 person-years.
+One person holding a construction job for three years is counted as three person-years.
 Persons filling those jobs will earn nearly $23.4 million.
 Economic activity will increase by more than $67 million in Kane County.